zack-shoylev/devsite/source/_posts/2013-09-20-getting-started-with-openstack-and-designate.markdown

 ---

 **Note**: This guide has been merged into the official Designate documentation.
-You can see that here:
+You can see that document here:
 <https://designate.readthedocs.org/en/latest/getting-started.html>

 A few weeks ago my team at Rackspace began investigation into the DNS as a Service application of Openstack, [Designate][1].
 I’d like to share the method that my team and I formulated for getting a development environment for Designate up and running quickly.
 This set-up doesn’t include an OpenStack installation so there is no integration with Keystone or Nova.
 It’s the simplest possible installation, a great way for anyone to get started in contributing to OpenStack.
 Credit to the folks working on Designate for the original document.<!--More-->